Shopify/shopify_app/README.md

 ShopifyApp::SessionRepository
 -----------------------------

 `ShopifyApp::SessionRepository` allows you as a developer to define how your sessions are retrieved and stored for a shop.
-The `SessionRepository` is configured using the `config/initializers/shopify_session_repository.rb` file and can be set to any object that implements `self.store(shopify_session)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
-See either the `InMemorySessionStore` or the `SessionStorage` module for examples.
+The `SessionRepository` is configured in the `config/initializers/shopify_app.rb` file and can be set to any object that implements `self.store(shopify_session)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
+See either the `InMemorySessionStore` class or the `ShopifyApp::Shop` concern for examples.

 If you only run the install generator then by default you will have an in memory store but it **won't work** on multi-server environments including Heroku.
-If you ran all the generators including the shop_model generator then the Shop model itself will be the `SessionRepository`.
-If you look at the implementation of the generated shop model you'll see that this gem provides an activerecord mixin for the `SessionRepository`.
-You can use this mixin on any model that responds to `shopify_domain` and `shopify_token`.
+If you ran all the generators including the shop_model generator then the `Shop` model itself will be the `SessionRepository`.
+If you look at the implementation of the generated shop model you'll see that this gem provides a concern for the `SessionRepository`.
+You can use this concern on any model that responds to `shopify_domain` and `shopify_token`.

 AuthenticatedController
 -----------------------